I grew up watching and helping my mother make homemade cookies. They were always in our school lunch boxes. Here, I share some family faves.

 My mother told me that chocolate was a rare treat in their home during those times.

 My grandmother would occasionally purchase a bar of chocolate and sneak it into the house and try to hide it.
 That was to keep my mother and her siblings from immediately begging for pieces of the chocolate, until the time was right to present small pieces of it to them as a treat, or use it in baking cookies such as the ones featured in this post.

-Note regarding giving chocolate to dogs: It is not recommended.
-The theobromine contained in chocolate if consumed in large enough quantities is toxic and in a worst case scenario can even cause death.
+Recommendations are not to give chocolate to dogs.
+The theobromine contained in chocolate, if consumed in large enough quantities, is toxic.
+In a worst-case scenario, it can even cause death.

 The Origin of Chocolate Chips

 Did you know that Nestle and other competitors only started selling chocolate chips in 1941?

 Prior to that time people like my grandmother and other cooks and bakers purchased their chocolate in bar form and broke or shaved off pieces of the chocolate to be utilized in whatever manner was best for the preparation desired.

 A dietitian by the name of Ruth Wakefield actually invented what became known as Toll House chocolate chip cookies in 1937.
 She did it the same way as my grandmother using bits of chocolate off of a larger bar.
 Because her recipe became so popular this spurred the company of Nestle to go on and invent the chocolate chips widely available ever since that time.